BenRoss92/customer_portal/README.md

 - Run the tests - `$ phpunit -c app --debug`
 - Run the server - `$ php app/console server:run`
 - Visit the URL address displayed in the command line (the default is http://localhost:8000)
+- On the login page, enter `Ontro Ltd.` into the `Name` field.
+- Enter any password (currently there is no user authentication/validation) and click `Login`
+- To edit the customer information, edit the fields (except for `Name`) and click `Update`
+- You can add and delete passengers